AyanKhan-3119/Ecommerce_Website_Using_HTML-CSS/README.md

-# Webpage_FootWear
+# Website_FootWear

-FootWear_Webpage.zip contains all the css+html files that were required to built the website.
-FootWear simple yes responsive webpage for a shoe store with interactive hover effects.
-The objective was to display my front-end skills.
+E-commerce website for selling foot-wear shoes with interactive hover effects Website consists of home page , navigation menu , collections page , about us page In collections page, you can select shoes for preferred gender and select different categories Website also consists of footer menu
-Media querires were also used to make the website responsive.
+Media querires were also used to make the website responsive